albertizard/healthcare_transparency/README.md

 After this filtering, we aggregate all entries at the code x payer x hospital level and aggregate rates, to find the minimum, maximum and the median rates.

 We finally combine the two data sets and compare the median rates from the payers vs the hospitals data sets.
 We define a delta variable as the ratio of both, so delta=1 when both data sets coincide.
-Of all combinatins in the data, delta has a distribution around 1 but it extends from 1/100x to 10x as shown in a plot in the notebook, which means that there is still a significant dispersion and disagreement between both.
+Of all combinations in the data, delta has a distribution around 1 but it extends from 1/100x to 10x as shown in a plot in the notebook, which means that there is still a significant dispersion and disagreement between both.

 ## Instructions

 To run the code:
 1. Copy the notebook in this repo to your local machine.
 Either clone the whole repo or simply download the notebook file.
 1. Execute the notebook (run all cells, no need to do any edits at all)
-    2. The two input csv files will be downloaded automatically if they are not present in the same folder as the notebook
+- The two input csv files will be downloaded automatically (if they are not already present in the same folder as the notebook).
-    3. The notebook will output the file `combined_hpt_tic.csv`
+- The notebook will output the file `combined_hpt_tic.csv`.
-    4. The notebook is well documented step-by-step, this README provides an overview
+- The notebook is well documented step-by-step, this README provides an overview.
-    5. No additional python packages are needed
+- No additional python packages are needed

 This notebook runs in a fraction of a second.